Refer to the following "Product Maintenance" tips to keep your Nightjar Sauna and Cold Plunge looking and functioning at peak performance.

 Cleaning and sanitizing your cold plunge tub is a crucial part of its regular maintenance.
 Not only does it help to keep the tub in pristine condition, but it also ensures a safe and hygienic environment for your cold plunging sessions.

 1. To start the cleaning process, drain the water from the tub completely.
 Use a soft cloth or sponge to wipe down all surfaces, including the walls and floor of the tub.
-For stubborn stains or grime buildup, you can use a mild detergent or vinegar solution.
+For stubborn stains or grime buildup, you can use a mild detergent or a vinegar solution.

 2. Next, focus on sanitizing the tub to eliminate any bacteria or germs.
-One effective method is to use chlorine bleach diluted in water.
-Follow manufacturer's instructions for proper dilution ratios and apply this solution onto all surfaces of the tub using a spray bottle or cloth.
+One effective sanitizing method is to use chlorine bleach diluted with water.
+Follow manufacturer's instructions for proper handling and dilution ratios, and apply this solution onto all surfaces of the tub using a spray bottle or cloth.3.
+After applying sanitizer, let it sit for several minutes before rinsing thoroughly with clean water.
+This will ensure all traces of bleach are removed from the surface.